esonn/powercw/README.md

 process what you heard (that's the Farnsworth idea).

 ### Example(s)
-Create 3-letter words using only the letters F, L, D and U. A total number of 30 characters are created, and the corresponding morse code is played using beeps on your audio device:

-    ./cw-drill -chars "fldu" -3 -run 30

-Create 3-letter words using the first 5 letters from the toad sequence, prefix the transmission with 3x CQ with 12 characters in total and play generated sequence afterwards with 15 words per minute (listing includes output):
+Greate 4 character groups of 3 characters each, including only the predefined characters "a", "d", "e", "n" and "t".
+Also, start the transmission with 3 CQ calls (as usual in radio transmissions) and a speed of 15 words per minute.

-    ./cw-drill -toad 5 -wpm 15 -cq -3 -run 12
-    cq cq cq ede aae wtn dax
+    ./powercw -chars "adent" -wpm 15 -cq -groups -groupsize 3 4 cq cq cq ede aae wtn dax
     CW message:  cq cq cq ede aae ntn dan
     Your copy:   cq cq cq ede aae wtn dax
     Your score:  87% (distance 3)
       --Seems OK!